mdavids/rfc/content/draft-davids-forsalereg-16.md

 Possible approaches include maintaining a list of validated URIs or applying other validation methods after parsing and before publishing.

 There is also a risk that this method will be abused as a marketing tool, or to lure individuals into visiting certain sites or making contact by other means, without there being any intention to actually sell the domain name.

-Therefore, this method is best suited for use by professionals.
+Automatically following URIs from "\_for-sale" records without user consent creates security risks, including exposure to malware, phishing pages, intrusive advertising (pop-ups, auto-playing media), and scripted attacks.
+Implementations **SHOULD NOT** automatically redirect users when encountering "furi=" content tags.
+Instead, processors **SHOULD** present the target URI to users and require explicit confirmation before navigation.
+This allows users to inspect the destination before proceeding.

 Domain holders may advertise artificially low prices and processors that present "fval=" data to users **SHOULD** display appropriate disclaimers (e.g., "Price